dagger/dagger/docs/current/cli/979595-reference.md

 This command is currently under development and is therefore hidden in the CLI.
 :::

-Start a service or a container returned by a function and expose its ports to the host.
+Start a service returned by a function and expose its ports to the host.

 :::note
-In order for this to work, the service/container returned by the function must have the `Container.withExposedPort` field defining one or more exposed ports.
+In order for this to work, the service returned by the function must have the `Container.withExposedPort` field defining one or more exposed ports.
 :::

 ### Usage